Chuck Palumbo: Later career (2008–2012)

 Palumbo returned to Mexico to team with Damián 666 and Konnan in a losing effort against D-Generation MEX at Wrestling in Tijuana on December 25, 2008.
 He also teamed with Konnan in World Wrestling Association.
 Palumbo wrestled for Ultimo Dragon's Toryumon promotion and competed in the IWL World Title Tournament in Mexico as well.

 He returned to Nu-Wrestling (now named New Wrestling Entertainment, and located in France) in September 2009, and feuded with Mr. Anderson.
 Palumbo, Anderson and Tiny Iron competed in a triple threat for the vacant NWE Heavyweight Championship, which Anderson won.
 Palumbo challenged Anderson to a match for the championship on October 3, 2009, but was defeated.

 On November 13, 2009, Palumbo won the Herts and Essex Wrestling (HEW) Heavyweight Championship from Brett Meadows in Braintree, England.
 He is the first American to hold the British promotion's championship.
 However, he lost the championship back to Meadows two days later in Colchester, England following interference from Sam Knee and Britani Knight.

 In an interview with Hit The Ropes Radio, Palumbo confirmed he was in talks with TNA to sign with the company, though he opted not to sign.
-Palumbo wrestled his final match at Future Stars Wrestling's New Years Resolution event in 2012, where he defeated Jayson Cash.
+Palumbo wrestled his final match on January 8, 2012 at Future Stars Wrestling's New Years Resolution event where he defeated Jayson Cash.
+His final match was teaming with FBI member Johnny Stamboli losing to former tag partner Billy Gunn and Hector Garza at Feria Nayarit in Tepic, Mexico on March 27, 2012.
 After this, he quietly retired, and confirmed to Bill Apter in a 2014 interview that his wrestling career was over.